 "Thank you for coming," Rudd said, addressing Fey and Hanks.
 "I'm extremely disappointed."

-Rudd still received his iconic hosting jacket from cast member Kenan Thompson.
+Rudd still received his iconic hosting jacket from Thompson.

 “Congratulations on hosting the show four-and-a-half times,” Thompson cracks, though sadly it looks like they didn’t have time to replace the “5” with a “4-1/2.”

-The actors explained that after the show canceled its live audience and musical guest as New York City sees a spike in COVID-19 cases, they would be showing a combination of sketches taped previously this week and classic Christmas sketches from years past.
+The actors explained that after the show canceled its live audience and musical guest as New York City sees a spike in COVID cases, they would be showing a combination of sketches taped previously this week and holiday sketches from years past.

-In the first pre-taped sketch the cast recorded on Thursday, cast members Aidy Bryant and Kate McKinnon play two mothers, with Rudd as a director of a HomeGoods commercial.
+In the first pre-taped sketch the cast recorded on earlier that week, Aidy Bryant and Kate McKinnon play two mothers, with Rudd as a director of a HomeGoods commercial.

 He's interviewing them to record what they want most for the holidays.
 But they "just want grandchildren."